material-components/material-components-web-react/README.md

 ## Getting Started

+### With CodeSandbox

+If you're looking to see how it looks without having to install a bunch of npm modules in your environment, please have a look at this [Starter CodeSandbox](https://codesandbox.io/s/wn3rnr45x7?fontsize=14).

 ### With create-react-app

 `create-react-app` is a popular CLI tool to getting started with React.
 If you're new to React or Webpack, you might be starting out here.
 This section will walk you through configuring `create-react-app` to install and use our components.